Atan0707/iot-project-pushup/README.md

 ## Installation

-npm install on both frontend and backend file
+npm install on both frontend and backend file (required node.js v20.0.0 or above)

 ## To start